Graham Hospital School of Nursing

 NUR 310 is designed to facilitate the utilization of advanced concepts of the nursing process for individuals, families, and groups experiencing illness.
 One focus of the course is evaluation of internal and external environmental stressors that affect the state of wellness.
 A second focus of the course is exploration of leadership/managerial roles of nursing.
 Students evaluate interdisciplinary interventions that are implemented to assist the client toward homeostasis.
 Leadership and management roles are applied to clinical experiences throughout the semester.
 Advanced nursing skills such as hemodynamic monitoring, care of the ventilated client, patient advocacy, and delegation are explored during the varied clinical, classroom, and simulation experiences.
 Settings for clinical experiences include various Graham Health Systems departments and alternate clinical settings in different healthcare environments.

-Prerequisites: NUR 230, 240, 250, 260, BIO 206, SOC 100, MAT 132, ENG 101, ENG 102, COM 103, with a grade of “C” or better.
-Previous or concurrent enrollment in PHI 120.
+Prerequisites: NUR 230, 240, 250, 260, Composition I, Composition II, Principles of Microbiology, Introduction to Sociology, Speech Communications, and a General Elective with a grade of “C” or better.
+Previous or concurrent enrollment in Statistics.

 Credit/Clock Hour Definitions